amorist/awesome/README.md

 ## TypeScript

+- [twilio-video-app-react](https://github.com/twilio/twilio-video-app-react) - A collaboration application built with the twilio-video.js SDK and React.js
+- [rough-notation](https://github.com/pshihn/rough-notation) - Create and animate hand-drawn annotations on a web page
 - [tailwind-nextjs-saas-template](https://github.com/egoist-sponsors/tailwind-nextjs-saas-template) - A TailwindCSS + Next.js template for your next SaaS product.
 - [vue-awesome-swiper](https://github.com/surmon-china/vue-awesome-swiper) - 🏆 Swiper component for @vuejs
 - [vscode-markdown](https://github.com/yzhang-gh/vscode-markdown) - Markdown All in One